enejb/jetpack-github/README.md

 4. Activate Jetpack Plugin, then activate Jetpack Github
 5. Go to Jetpack -> Github and change the branch as needed.
-*Everytime you Switch branches you will also pull the latest changes from github*
+*Every time you Switch branches you will also pull the latest changes from github*